 Volunteer services used as in-kind match are allowable.
 VOCA projects must have at least one volunteer providing assistance to the project regardless of the kind of match used.
 Volunteer services may be professional or technical services, consultants, skilled, or unskilled labor assisting on the project.
 The rate is \$25 an hour for all direct or on-call service volunteer hours.
 Records must be maintained documenting all service delivery, with verifying signatures of both the volunteer and the person who supervises them.
-All individual volunteer logs must be maintained at the agency and only cumulative logs are entered into the AGO Grants Portal.
+All individual volunteer logs must be maintained at the agency and only cumulative hours will be entered with each RFP in the AGO

+Grants Portal.